astro-sobrien/latex-author-affiliation-generator/README.md

 In the example, I ran the command `python aas.py -A "example/author-affiliation-example - Authors_Affiliations.tsv" -C "example/author-affiliation-example - Commands_Affiliations.tsv" -O example/example_aas_output.txt` to generate example_aas_output.txt.

 Finally, copy the relevant sections of example_output.txt into your LaTeX file.
-(The command definitions go before begin document)
+(The command definitions go before the begin document command in LaTeX)